By Jenny Rollins

 BU News Service

 Lizzie Borden took an ax and gave her mother 40 whacks.
 When she saw what she had done, she gave her father 41.
-And now you can stay in the house where it all happened for as low as $275 per night, depending on the room.
+And now you can stay in the house where it all happened for as low as $275 per night.

 The site of the infamous, unsolved Borden double homicide is a bed and breakfast, complete with a gift shop with $20 bobble heads of a demonic-looking plastic Lizzie wielding a plastic bloody ax, blood spattering her dark, plastic frock.